 Wearable shoe inserts that improve balance

-The Wyss Solution
+The Wyss Institute Solution

 How it works

-- Acceleration of rehabilitation
+- Accelerate rehabilitation

-- Children with cerebral palsy (leg orthotics)
+- Help children with cerebral palsy

 - Workplace safety (e.g., steel workers working on tall structures)

 Stephen, D.G., Wilcox, B., Niemi, J.B., Franz, J.R., Kerrigan, D.C., & D’Andrea, S.E.
 “Baseline-dependent effect of noise-enhanced insoles on gait variability in healthy elderly walkers,” Gait & Posture, Vol 36, 537-540, 2012